BradKennedy-PhD/bradkennedy-phd.github.io/studies/study2job/index.md

 ---
 layout: page
-title: Study 4
+title: Study 2 - Job Status
 hide_hero: true
 hide_footer: true
 show_sidebar: false
 menubar: main_menu
 ---
-# Study 4 - Environment
+# Study 2 - Job Status

 ***

 ## Description
-The study aims are (1) to replicate the findings of the previous study and (2) to evaluate which of two theoretical frameworks (DSCM vs NVM) provides the best explanation for the observed pattern of results.
-To explore this, the study will examine judgements of harmful side effects for low-power versus high-power agents in their work situation (which is the same as the previous study) versus in an out-of-work situation.
+This study will investigate how intention is viewed.
+That is, whether or not an action was planned.
+Additionally, it will investigate how much particular actions deserve praise or blame.
+Vignettes will vary between high- and low-ranking jobs, and the side-effect will vary between helpful and harmful.
+It is predicted that there will be a difference in the reported levels of perceived intention between high- and low-ranking job roles.
+It is further predicted that participants will attribute high levels of blame for harmful side-effects and low levels of praise for helpful side-effects.
+Data will be analysed with mixed effects modelling in R. (N=100)

 ## Open Science Framework
-Materials, data, and analysis scripts are available on the [Open Science Framework](https://osf.io/hyve2/) (OSF).
+Materials, data, and analysis scripts are available on the [Open Science Framework](https://osf.io/kncea/) (OSF).

 <html>
     <div>